bmonreal/adv_lab_data_analysis/tech_intro/git.md

 The industry-adoption-driving power of version control is that people can collaborate.
 Two people can work together on a software project, even the same file, by letting their individual edit histories pile up in different "branches" (each branch looking like a solo-coding project with an undo history) which periodically "merge" when a given branch is deemed to have fixed a bug, or added a feature, which other coders will want to base their own next efforts on.

+## Summary of solo workflows
+### Minimal version
+As a solo script-hacking-y coder most of the time you will be doing the same thing repetitively.

+0) Get into your repository and `git checkout master` (or otherwise get into the right state)
+1) Edit your code; get to a minor stopping point
+2) Run `git commit -a -m "type_a_commit_message_here"`

+### Branch-and-merge version
+A notably better workflow is "branch early, branch often".
+The nice thing about this is that, in your git log, the "master branch" has a small-ish, understandable commit history; and anything checked out from master is "sort of working code".
+All of the tiny debugging commits, syntax errors, typos, etc., are committed in the branches.

+0) Get into your repository and `git checkout master` (or otherwise get into the right state)
+1) Think about what you want to work on next.
+2) Start a branch with `git checkout -b todays_branch_name`
+    1) Edit your code and work on this feature
+    2) Run `git commit -a -m "type_a_commit_message_here"` regularly
+3) When the feature basically works, merge and commit
+	1) Run `git checkout master`
+	2) Run `git merge todays_branch_name`
+	3) Resolve any merge conflicts (should be minimal in this workflow)
+	4) `git commit -a -m "describe the new feature"`

+# Connecting to github.com

+Go to github.com and create an account.